Get insider access

 Charging Port USB-C

 Their battery performance is excellent.
-The manufacturer advertises them to last 24 hours of continuous use with ANC or 'Transparency' mode on, and we measured a little over 28.5 hours with ANC on.
+The manufacturer advertises them to last 24 hours continuously with ANC or 'Transparency' mode on, and we measured a little over 28.5 hours with ANC on.
 The manufacturer advertises a 40-hour continuous battery life with both modes switched off.
-A 'Fast Fuel' feature also provides four hours of playback for 10 minutes of charging.
-However, keep in mind that battery performance varies with use.
+A 'Fast Fuel' feature also provides four hours of playback for 10 minutes of charging when the battery is low.
+Also, keep in mind that battery performance varies with use.
 They don't support passive playback via analog since they still need battery power to work, even if you plug them into an audio jack.
 You can charge the headphones and listen to music simultaneously with the USB-C cable.

 6.0